Kurento/kurento/source/tutorials/node/module-chromafilter.rst

 .. note::

-   We are in active development.
-You can find the latest versions at `npm <https://npmsearch.com/>`_ and `Bower <https://bower.io/search/>`_.
+   You can find the latest versions at
+   `npm <https://npmsearch.com/>`_ and `Bower <https://bower.io/search/>`_.